Irrelon/irrelon-path/README.md

 # Irrelon Path
 A powerful JSON path processor.
 Allows you to drill into JSON objects with a simple dot-delimited path format e.g. "obj.name"

 ## What Can It Do?
 Irrelon Path is a JavaScript object manipulation library that uses dot notation to denote object key / value field locations within the object structure.
 It allows you to easily access, modify or remove data from an object at locations specified via a path string.

+## New in Version 2
+Version 1.x exported a class that you could instantiate.
+Version 2.x exports an object with all available functions.
+You can require version 2.x either all at once (all functions) or you can destructure to require only the functions you need.
+This change is primarily to support tree shaking, as well as move to a more functional programming style, albeit not pure functional style :)

+Version 2.x is a breaking change from version 1.x and you will need to migrate your code to work with the new version.

 ## Install